jlenoble/wupjs-glyph-input-text/README.md

 ### `glyph`

 By default, `glyph` is the name of a character as defined by [Font Awesome](http://fontawesome.io/icons/).
 You may use it in combination with property `glyphBaseClass` to use a totally different character set.
-See [Overriding defaults](#overriding-glyphinputtext-defaults).
+See [Overriding `GlyphInputText` defaults](#overriding-glyphinputtext-defaults).

 ### `onSubmit`

 `onSubmit` property must be a function which will be called whenever the input box content is submitted.
-As shown in the [Usage](#usage) example, it takes as input the 'submit' event, whose default must be generally inhibited to prevent from a page reload.
-To access the input text, you must first expose the input node using the third required prop:
+As shown in the [Usage](#usage) example, it takes as input a 'submit' event.
+Internally, its `preventDefault` is called so that the component never provokes a page reload.
+Moreover the event is not exactly the event that is automatically generated on submit (which is related to the wrapping form) but a mixin of that event with `{target: inputNode}`, so that you can access the underlying data by using `e.target.value`.

-### `exposeInputNode`

-`exposeInputNode` is a callback that sets a reference to the input node, allowing the calling parent to work with its child data.
-See [Usage](#usage) for an example.

 ## Theming `GlyphInputText`